Taraxacum officinale: Chemistry

 Taraxalisin is a serine proteinase found in the latex of dandelion roots.
 Rudenskaya et al. (1998) found that taraxalisin hydrolyzes a chromogenic peptide substrate Glp-Ala-Ala-Leu-pNA optimally at pH 8.0.
 Maximal activity of the proteinase in the roots is attained in April, at the beginning of plant development after the winter period.

 Taxonomy

 Carl Linnaeus named the species Leontodon taraxacum in 1753.
 The current genus name Taraxacum derives possibly from the Arabic Tharakhchakon, or from the Greek Tarraxos.
 The specific name officinalis refers to its value as a medicinal herb, and is derived from the word opificina, later officina, meaning a workshop or pharmacy.

 The taxonomy of the genus Taraxacum is complicated by apomictic and polyploid lineages, and the taxonomy and nomenclatural situation of T. officinale is not yet fully resolved.
 The taxonomy of this genus has been complicated by the recognition of numerous species, subspecies and microspecies.
-For example, Rothmaler's flora of Germany recognizes roughly 70 microspecies.
+For example, the UK flora currently includes 239 species (of which 58 endemic and 45 non-native), and Rothmaler's Flora of Germany accepts roughly 70 microspecies.

 T. officinale has a fossil record that goes back to glacial and interglacial times in Europe.